BentleyJOakes/BDOT/README.md

 himesis - The Himesis files created during optimization

 HimesisToCBD - Helper code to load models from Himesis into Python objects, and back again

-Models - Obsolete.
-Sample models in the CBD format.

 Optimizations - The actual optimizations written in Python code